emlynoregan/gaedocstore/README.md

 The current version does not support this, but in a future version we may support the ability to change the denormalized information, and have it flow back to the original object. eg: you could change addr1 in address inside person, and it would fix the source address.
 Note this wont work when transforms are being used (you would need inverse transforms).

+### storing deltas

+I've had a feature request from a friend, to have a mode that stores a version history of all changes to objects.
+I think
+it's a great idea.
+I'd like a strongly parsimonious feel for the library as a whole: it should just feel like "ndb with benefits").

 # License